mco-gh/quizaic/README.md

 ---

-Quizrd is not an official Google project.
+Quizaic is not an official Google project.